relateddigital/visilabs-android/README.md

 #### Note that:

 If you do not use AndroidX, you may use  [Visilabs support library](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-module-supportlibrary).
 But we will not contribute support library in the future.
-This is last support.
+This is our last supported version.

-Also you can check  [Visilabs support library demo application](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-supportlib) for demo application.
+Also you can check  [Visilabs support library demo application](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-supportlib) for demo purpose.
 Also you can use its module.

 ### Using the SDK